azsk/AzTS-docs/07-AzTS REST APIs/Scan Result APIs/Get Scan Results.md

 To get latest scan results, you need to pass Subscription Id.

 **Permissions**
-You must have permission over subscription or resource group in the subscription with any of the following role:
+You must have permission over subscription or resource group in the subscription with any of the following roles:
 - Owner
 - Contributor
 - ServiceAdministrator